XD-DENG/minimalcluster-py/README.rst

 "**minimal**" here means minimal dependency or platform requirements, as well as its nature of "minimum viable product".
 It's mainly for tackling straightforward "embarrassingly parallel" tasks using multiple commodity machines, also a good choice for experimental and learning purposes.
 The idea came from `Eli Bendersky's blog <https://eli.thegreenplace.net/2012/01/24/distributed-computing-in-python-with-multiprocessing>`_
 .

-minimalcluster is built only using plain Python and its standard libraries (mainly multiprocessing).
-This brought a few advantages: no additional installation or configuration is needed; 100% cross-platform (you can even have Linux, MacOS, and Windows nodes within a single cluster).
+**minimalcluster** is built only using plain Python and its standard libraries (mainly *multiprocessing*).
+This brings a few advantages, including

+- no additional installation or configuration is needed

+- 100% cross-platform (you can even have Linux, MacOS, and Windows nodes within a single cluster).

 This package can be used with Python 2.7+ or 3.6+.
 But within a cluster, you can only choose a single version of Python, either 2 or 3.